 Place the cashew nuts in a food processor and pulse to chop them up finely.
 The cashew bits need to be the approximate size of rock salt.

 Add the dates (if you’re using Medjool dates, you will need less than the recipe states, as they are a lot juicier), cocoa powder and orange zest and pulse again until you see clumps of sticky chocolaty dough forming.
 If you like orange chocolate, you may want to add some more zest.
-If your dates weren’t the juiciest and your mixture is looking very dry, add a tbsp of water and pulse again.
+If your dates weren’t the juiciest and your mixture is looking very dry, add a tablespoon of water and pulse again.
 But don’t be tempted to add too much water too soon.
 Test that the mixture holds together first.